Isobel0911/Isobel0911.github.io/midterm.md

 ## Results and Discussion 🌟
 We used the accuracy and loss of the predictive model to measure its performance.
+For calculating accuracy, we counted the number of correctly predicted labels divided by the total number of samples.
+For calculating loss, we used the cross entropy loss function for neural network built in torch.nn.
+We then plotted the accuracy and loss for the training set and testing set.
 As can be seen from the accuracy plots, the model has a better performance on the training dataset than the testing dataset, which is not surprising.
 It has an average training accuracy of 91.75% and an average testing accuracy of 55.36%.
 Similarly, the training loss is much lower than the testing loss, which are 0.21 and 2.75, respectively.
+Having such a high testing loss is not satisfying and indicates that our predictive model is not working well.
+With our algorithm being theoretically correct, we believed that the main reason for such a result is the use of Grayscale on the images in the beginning of data preprocessing, which caused much information lost during the transformation.
+As we are about to utilize different training models on our dataset, we plan to reduce our loss value in a couple of ways.
+We will use dimension reduction methods during data preprocessing, and use regularization in our algorithm to avoid overfitting; we may also use k-fold cross validation to average test errors.

 <img src="https://github.com/Isobel0911/Isobel0911.github.io/blob/bdb053fbdf777ad43f335d445606267ca9c144a6/assets/css/Screenshot%202022-11-12%20205712.jpg" style="display: block; margin: auto;" />